anubhavsinha/seagator/README.md

-seagator
+Seagator
 ========

-SEAGATOR is a search aggregator written in Python.
+Seagator is a search aggregator written in Python.
 It is  designed to be your ultimate search alligator,
 without losing out on any personlized relevance ranking.